News / Events

 By 1958, the Society's revenue reached almost $38,000, and later increased to $42,000 as a result of the passage of The Legal Aid Bill which increased revenue to the County for Legal Aid.
 Irene Redstone, who worked as assistant staff counsel at the Florida Bar Association, joined Legal Aid as an assistant staff attorney to work on the increasing caseload, eventually succeeding Eldred upon his retirement in 1971, and later becoming Legal Aid Society's first executive director.
 "We deal with divorce, child custody, seek support for children and arrange adoptions and name changes among other things" said Redstone, who helped prepare Florida's first Adoption Placement Bill.
 The need for Legal Aid intensified, and in 1981, the bar took pride in adopting its Office of Public Service.
 In 1981, the Florida Supreme Court adopted the first IOTA Program in the country.

 In 1982, Legal Aid received IOTA funding from the Florida Bar Foundation to provide access to justice for the poor and has been supported by the foundation ever since.
-The IOTA Program, combined with the generosity and support of many attorneys and law firms in Miami-Dade County, including members of the DCBA and other voluntary bar associations, has given Miami-Dade Legal Aid the opportunity to make positive changes in the lives of countless residents unable to afford an attorney or be served by any other program due to their immigration status, type of case or other circumstances.
+The IOTA Program, combined with the support of many attorneys, firms, and voluntary bars in Miami, has given Miami-Dade Legal Aid the opportunity to make positive changes in the lives of countless residents unable to afford an attorney on their own.

-In 1986, Redstone was succeeded by Sharon Langer, who served from 1986 - 2014 as Executive Director of Dade Legal Aid and as the Director of the DCBA's Office of Public Service which administered the bar's Volunteer Lawyers Project.
-Later, in collaboration with the Courts, Langer and the Chief Judge created the new pro bono project, "Dade County Comprehensive Pro Bono Project," which officially opened its doors in October 1, 1991 at the South Dade Justice Center.
-Attorney Karen Josefsberg was hired to serve as Pro Bono Coordinator.
-Following Hurricane Andrew, Dade County Comprehensive Pro Bono Program officially became "Put Something Back Pro Bono Project" funded by the Courts to provide greater access to justice for pro se litigants and the underrepresented unable to afford an attorney or be served elsewhere.
-This new partnership, formed between the Courts and Legal Aid under the leadership of Langer and Ladis, has recruited over 7,500 pro bono attorneys, 250 100% Law Firms, multiple law schools, a variety of stakeholders, numerous supporters and dozens of voluntary bar associations.
+In 1986, Redstone was succeeded by Sharon Langer, who served as Executive Director of Dade Legal Aid and of the DCBA's Office of Public Service.
+Langer, in collaboration with the Courts, created the new pro bono project, "Dade County Comprehensive Pro Bono Project," which officially opened its doors in October 1, 1991.
+Attorney Karen Josefsberg was hired to serve as Pro Bono Coordinator of this program.
+After Hurricane Andrew, the program was renamed "Put Something Back Pro Bono Project" and funded by the Courts to provide greater access to justice for pro se litigants and the underrepresented unable to afford an attorney or be served elsewhere.
+This new partnership, formed between the Courts and Legal Aid under the leadership of Langer, recruited over half of the county's eligibile attorneys, 200 100% Law Firms, multiple law schools, a variety of stakeholders, numerous supporters and dozens of voluntary bar associations.

-Legal Aid was co-located in the DCBA building since the building's opening in 1962 and rented office space on all five floors.
-Initially known as the Legal Aid Society, various names have been used over the years: The Legal Aid Committee of the DCBA, Dade County Legal Aid Society, DCBA Legal Aid, Legal Aid and Dade Legal Aid/Put Something Back.
-Legal Aid and its pro bono program have been ongoing for decades and supported by the bar.
+Legal Aid was located in the DCBA building since its opening in 1962 and occupied office space on all five floors.
+Initially known as the Legal Aid Society, various names were used over the years: The Legal Aid Committee of the DCBA, Dade County Legal Aid Society, DCBA Legal Aid, Legal Aid and Dade Legal Aid/Put Something Back.
+Legal Aid and its pro bono program have been ongoing for decades and have always been supported by the bar.
 Like many outstanding Bar Presidents who served before and after him, in 2012, DCBA President Garrett Biondo called on all bar members to take a pro bono case or contribute $350 to Legal Aid annually, stating, "Dade Legal Aid is the shining star of our association and the program we are most proud of."
 In 2017, in his President's Message, Jeffrey Rynor said, "Thank you to our Executive Director of Legal Aid, Karen Josefsberg-Ladis, for all of your wonderful lawyers and staff and for changing the lives of so many people in our community."
+And, in 2024, under the leadership of Miami Dade Bar President Charise Morgan, the Officers and Board of Directors "voted unanymously to reaffirm its 100% commitment to supporting Put Something Back."

-Legal Aid, a highly respected institution for the provision of free legal services for over 75 years, has several departments which include: Family Law, Guardianship, Consumer/Bankruptcy, Housing, Domestic Violence, Child Advocacy, Venture Law, and Put Something Back, which refers cases that the staff attorneys are unable to handle.
-The Bar continues to support Legal Aid efforts and campaigns to ensure strong financial support to fill any gaps in services and funding, assisting with promoting efforts for initiatives such as Put Something Back Pro Bono Project, The Give More Back Campaign, The Patently Impossible Project, The Legal Leaders Committee, The Venture Law Project, The Legal Aid Advisory Committee, Battle of the Legal Bands to Benefit Legal Aid and Dade Legal Aid Leadership Academy.
+Legal Aid, a highly respected institution for the provision of free legal services for over 75 years, has several departments which include: Family Law, Guardianship, Consumer/Bankruptcy, Housing, Domestic Violence, Child Advocacy, General Civil, Venture Law, and Put Something Back, which refers cases that the staff attorneys are unable to handle.
+The Bar continues to support Legal Aid efforts and campaigns to ensure strong financial support to fill any gaps in services and funding, prroviding in kind support and assisting with promoting Put Something Back Pro Bono Project inititatives such as The Give More Back Campaign, The Patently Impossible Project, The Legal Leaders Committee, The Venture Law Project, The Legal Aid Advisory Committee, Battle of the Legal Bands to Benefit Legal Aid and Dade Legal Aid Leadership Academy.
 It is estimated that pro bono attorneys have provided millions of hours of pro bono services through Put Something Back over the years.

-Over the decades, its mission to help indigent residents has remained - To Bring about Improvements to the Lives of Low-income Clients through Advocacy, Direct Representation, Education and Empowerment - and expanded from time to time to meet the emerging, immense needs of the poverty community, including victims of domestic violence and sexual assault, adult disabled individuals, children with special needs, victims of human sex trafficking, persons facing eviction and foreclosures, debtors facing collections and bankruptcy, veterans, immigrants, unaccompanied minor children, and victims of unprecedented disasters.
-Annually, the agency serves 1,000's of clients via staff and pro bono attorneys and today there are currently over 20 staff attorneys handling hundreds of cases.
+Over the decades, its mission to help indigent residents has remained - To Bring about Improvements to the Lives of Low-income Clients through Advocacy, Direct Representation, Education and Empowerment - and expanded to meet the evolving needs of the poverty community, including victims of domestic violence and sexual assault, adult disabled individuals, children with special needs, victims of human sex trafficking, persons facing evictions and foreclosures, debtors facing collections and bankruptcy, veterans, immigrants, unaccompanied minor children, and victims of unprecedented disasters.
+Annually, the agency serves 1,000's of clients via staff and pro bono attorneys and today there are currently over 25 staff attorneys handling hundreds of cases for qualifying individuals.

 Robert M. Haverfield, Esq.